SESYNC-ci/sesync-ci.github.io/blog/_drafts/geocoding-with-R.md

 ## Using tmaptools package and the Nominatim API to geocode

 [`tmaptools`](https://cran.r-project.org/web/packages/tmaptools/tmaptools.pdf) is a package for R, which enables the reading and processing of spatial data.
 Many of the `tmaptools` functions rely on the Nominatim API.
-Nominatim is free and open source and there is no need for an API key.
+Nominatim is free and open-source and there is no need for an API key.

 The workflow for using `tmaptools` to geocode is similar to the `ggmap` workflow.
-To geocode the locations of a dataset use the `geocode_OSM()` function from the `tmaptools` package.
+To geocode the locations of a dataset use the `geocode_OSM()` function.
 Let's use `tmaptools` to get the same coordinate information we extracted using `ggmap`.

 ### *Example*
-After getting the data frame with the distinct locations, geocode using the `tmaptools` package.

-Geocode with `geocode_OSM()`
-The first argument in `geocode_OSM()` is the data frame columns containing the text locations
+The first argument in `geocode_OSM()` is the data frame column containing the text locations.
-We set `details` to **false** becasue we are only interested in the coordinates
-We set `as.data.frame` to **true** in order to get a data frame back.
+We set `details` to **FALSE** because we are only interested in the coordinates, and we set `as.data.frame` to **TRUE** in order to get a data frame back.
 ```r
 nominatim_loc_geo <- geocode_OSM(locations_txt$location,
                               details = FALSE, as.data.frame = TRUE)
 ```

-You will notice that `geocode_OSM()` returns a data frame containing latitude, longitude, and maximums and minimums coordinates.
+You will notice that `geocode_OSM()` returns a data frame containing latitude, longitude, and a minimum and maximum range for both coordinates.
 ```r
 # display first row
 nominatim_loc_geo[1,]